zs7779/TinyTwitter/README.md

 # TinyTwitter

 This is a personal project using Vue/Django/PostgreSQL, recreating some of Twitter's interesting features.
-Technologies used: HTML, CSS, Sass, Vue.js, Webpack, Django, PostgreSQL.
+Technologies used: HTML, CSS, Sass, JavaScript, Vue.js, Webpack, Python, Django, PostgreSQL.
 Deployed on AWS EC2 using Nginx and Gunicorn.

 Try the demo at https://tinytwitter.zhaosean.com/ (Sign up doesn't require real email)